SttavoS/SttavoS/README.md

 - 💬 Ask me about PHP
 - 📫 How to reach me: gustavo.schneider.dev@gmail.com
 - 😄 Pronouns: His/Him
-- ⚡ Fun fact: Gosto de Gundam
+- ⚡ Fun fact: I like Giant Robots and RPG